sveltejs/v2.svelte.dev/src/guide/01-component-api.md

 ### component.set(data)

-This updates the component's state with the new values provided and causes the DOM to update. `data` must be a POJO.
+This updates the component's state with the new values provided and causes the DOM to update. `data` must be a plain old JavaScript object (POJO).
 Any properties *not* included in `data` will remain as they were.

 ```js
 component.set({